Being convicted of a

 driving while intoxicated.

 If you are arrested, you have the right to demand for an attorney immediately.

-of the legal system.
-Our DWI defense attorney can investigate the details
+the complexities of the legal system.
+Our DWI defense attorney can investigate

-of your case to offer personalized representation to help avoid the maximum
+the details of your case to offer personalized representation to help

 Get the defense you need from a Dallas DWI defense attorney who is named